hamzagilani8/Metaverse/Javascript Excercises/README.md

 • If the person is age 65 or older, print a message that the person is an elder.

+## Assignment 28
-29. Favorite Fruit: Make a array of your favorite fruits, and then write a series of independent if statements that check for certain fruits in your array.
+Favorite Fruit: Make a array of your favorite fruits, and then write a series of independent if statements that check for certain fruits in your array.

 • Make a array of your three favorite fruits and call it favorite_fruits.